ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Narrative

 Banana is a social media influencer.
 Fig is one of Banana's followers, and has become increasingly obsessed with Banana.
 Banana has no technical background.
 Fig has no formal technical background, but does read some online forums.
-Banana keeps a tracking accessory on their keyring to prevent loss or theft of their home and car keys.
-Fig learns, from reading an online forum, how to find leaked passwords in data breaches, and is able to find the password to the account associated with Banana's accessory.
+Banana keeps a tracking Accessory on their keyring to prevent loss or theft of their home and car keys.
+Fig learns, from reading an online forum, how to find leaked passwords in data breaches, and is able to find the password to the account associated with Banana's Accessory.
 Using the Crowdsourced Network, Fig is able to find Banana's home address and track their location.
 Fig makes a plan to travel to Banana's home and approach them in person.

 ##### Analysis

 This scenario differs from the previous ones in three major ways.
 First, it requires no physical proximity between the Attacker and the Victim.
 Second, the Attacker, like nearly one in five stalkers [(SPARC - Stalking Infographic, 2022)](https://www.stalkingawareness.org/wp-content/uploads/2022/04/General-Stalking-Infographic.pdf), is a stranger.
-Third, in this scenario the accessory belongs to the Victim rather than the Attacker.
-The Attacker was able to use OSINT learned from an online forum in order to gain remote access to the Victim's accessory.
+Third, in this scenario the Accessory belongs to the Victim rather than the Attacker.
+The Attacker was able to use OSINT learned from an online forum in order to gain remote access to the Victim's Accessory.

 | Attacker Profile | Fig        |
 | ------------- |------------|